gecio/gecio.github.io/docs/_imke/k8sapplications/serviceaccounts/index.en.md

 parent: Kubernetes Applications
 ---

-Limited access to a kubernetes cluster can be achieved using kubernetes service accounts and the RBAC feature within kubernetes.
+Limited access to a kubernetes cluster can be achieved using kubernetes service accounts, and the RBAC feature within kubernetes.

 To achieve this, we will need to create: